songquanpeng/c-template/README.md

 # C Template
-> Template for C project.
+> A Template for C projects.